DevExpress-Examples/blazor-dxgrid-bind-to-instant-feedback-data-source/README.md

 5. If your data object has a primary key, assign it to the [KeyFieldName](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.KeyFieldName) or [KeyFieldNames](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.KeyFieldNames) property.
 If you do not specify these properties, the Grid uses standard [.NET value equality comparison](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/equality-comparisons) to identify data items.

-For detailed information on how to enable data editing and use edit-related options, refer to the following topic: [Edit Data and Validate Input](https://docs.devexpress.com/Blazor/403454/grid/edit-data-and-validate-input).
+Refer to the following topic for more information on how to enable edit operations and validate user input in the Grid control: [Edit Data and Validate Input](https://docs.devexpress.com/Blazor/403454/grid/edit-data-and-validate-input).

 ## Files to Review